Sunbury earth rings

+The Sunbury Earth Rings are located within the Jacksons Creek biik wurrdha Regional Parklands and are viewable periodically by invitation of the WWCHAC.

+Biik wurrdha means 'land of many' in Woi-wurrung language and is the Traditional Owners' name assigned for Jacksons Creek.
+It is understood by Wurundjeri Woi-wurrung people today as a cultural landscape of many interrelated elements.

 Description and identification

+Aboriginal earth (or rock) rings in Australia are only known to occur in Queensland, New South Wales (NSW) and Victoria.
+It is estimated that over 400 rings once existed in NSW and Queensland, but only a quarter remain today.
+Many rings were destroyed following European colonisation, and land development, and those that do remain are vulnerable and fragile.

 The Sunbury earth rings were formed by scraping off grass and topsoil, and piling it in a circular ridge around the outside.
 They measure between 10 – 25 m diameter.
 Three of the rings are in close proximity and two others several kilometres away.
 All are on gently sloping sites.
 They are somewhat different from the Bora Rings found in New South Wales and southeast Queensland, which tend to be located in hidden, flat sites, and in connected pairs.

 The Sunbury Earth Rings first came to public attention, and first were investigated and described in the early 1970s, when archaeologist Dr. David Frankel undertook a test excavation on one of the rings to determine their origin.
-Excavations revealed the remains of two small stone cairns, one in the centre and one on the edge of the circle, and a number of sharp stone plades or knives, which may have been used in ritual scarification or circumcision ceremonies.
+Excavations revealed the remains of two small stone cairns, one in the centre and one on the edge of the circle, and a number of sharp stone blades or knives, which may have been used in ritual scarification or circumcision ceremonies.

 Interpretation

-The rings have been interpreted as Aboriginal ceremonial sites, although there are no historical or ethnographic accounts of them being used as such.
-Members of the Wurundjeri Tribe Council have suggested the rings may be more than 1000 years old, based on the results of archaeological investigations, and that the group of three may have related to separate male and female ceremonies and initiation rituals.
-However, elder Auntie Annette Xibberas acknowledged that the Aboriginal people of the Melbourne area, "...lost a lot of our knowledge with European colonisation, we only found out about these (rings) about 30 years ago".